burkfers/qmk_userspace_features/maccel/readme.md

 This feature makes extensive use of floating point operations, and as such is not likely to work on AVR processors.
 Tested only on RP2040!

+It is currently unknown how the unthrottled polling when used with `POINTING_DEVICE_MOTION_PIN` would interact with the expensive calculations.

 ## Breaking changes

 ### 2024 March 10

 A keycode for toggling mouse acceleration was added: If you enabled maccel keycodes, you must add a fifth keycode to your enum and add it to the shim between the record and takeoff arguments.
 Don't forget to place it on your keymap!

+### 2024 March 7

+If you're updating from a previous version, this version will require adjusting your DPI and parameters:
+- The DPI you set are now the maximum pointer speed, and `LIMIT` is now the lower limit of your curve.
+- Set your DPI to your previous DPI value multiplied by your previous `LIMIT`
+- Set LIMIT to your new DPI divided by your previous DPI
+  - For example, with a previous DPI of 200 and a `LIMIT` of 5, you would set your DPI to 1000 and your `LIMIT` to 0.2.

 ### 2024 March 1

 If you're updating from a previous version, you will have to make manual adjustments to your integration.
 Refer to the instructions for details on what the current version expects: